Nomex® vs Kevlar®

 • Protective thermal barriers

-When To Use Para-Aramid Vs Meta-Aramid
+When To Choose Para-Aramid Vs Meta-Aramid

-Choose Para-Aramid When You Need:
+Choose Para-Aramid When:

-• Maximum tensile strength
+• Maximum tensile strength is required

-• High modulus reinforcement
+• High modulus reinforcement is needed

-• Cut or ballistic resistance
+• Cut or ballistic resistance is important

-Choose Meta-Aramid When You Need:
+Choose Meta-Aramid When:

-• Flame resistance
+• Flame resistance is critical

-• Thermal stability
+• Thermal stability is the priority

-• Long-term heat exposure resistance
+• Long-term heat exposure resistance is needed

-• Comfortable flame-resistant protective fabrics
+• Comfortable flame-resistant protective fabrics are required

 Combining Both Aramids